How did we get here?

 Duration Brewing has a clear and simple vision: To use hyper local ingredients to make farmhouse ales and fresh beers that reflect the land to which they belong.
 With a taproom and a visitor centre (eventually) at our north Norfolk site we will invite the discerning and inquisitive alike to come pull up a chair at the farm and appreciate a beer direct at the source.

 1. Leave your job and all known security

-Just over a year ago we dedicated ourselves full time in to this project leaving behind the jobs we loved to reach for a life’s ambition – Bates left his position as Head Brewer for a popular London Brewery, Brew By Numbers (our collaboration brew with them launches in a few weeks) and I (Miranda) stepped down as CEO of a charity empowering Women & Girls past sex trafficking and stopped renovating houses for clients in London.
+Just over a year ago we dedicated ourselves full time to this project, leaving behind the jobs we loved to reach for a life’s ambition – Bates left his position as Head Brewer for a popular London Brewery, Brew By Numbers (our collaboration brew with them launches in a few weeks) and I (Miranda) stepped down as CEO of a charity empowering women and girls past sex trafficking and stopped renovating houses for clients in London.
 We both loved what we did, but had set our sights on a new life.

 We’ve literally ‘Bet The Farm’ and tied ourselves to this ship.

 On this day, exactly one year ago, with the support of a great mentor in Paul Jones from Cloudwater Brew Co and with a small crew of close friends, we held an event and first said our idea out loud.
 We had nothing but an idea and determination.

 Now we are about embark on a 6-8 month construction project to build our dream, transforming a derelict old barn amidst the ruins of a 12th century priory site into a destination farmhouse brewery.